Ovulation Induction & PCOS

 NHS-funded treatment

-The integrated care board (ICB), where your GP is based, is responsible for your NHS healthcare costs.
-Each ICB receives limited funds from central government, which means that it has to set its own priorities.
-Some ICBs do fund IVF, but usually to a limited extent.
-Others do not fund IVF at all.ICBs set their own criteria for treatment to which the assisted conception unit at St Helier Hospital must adhere.
+The clinical commissioning group (CCG) where your GP is based is responsible for your NHS healthcare costs.
+Each CCG receives limited funds from central government, which means that each CCG has to set its own priorities.
+Some CCGs do fund IVF, but usually to a limited extent.
+Others do not fund IVF at all.The CCGs set their own criteria for treatment to which the assisted conception unit at St Helier Hospital must adhere.
 If you live within the Merton, Sutton and Wandsworth area and are registered with a GP, you may be eligible for NHS-funded treatment, provided you meet their eligibility criteria.

 Self-funded treatment

-You may wish to fund your own treatment if your ICB does not fund IVF, or if you do not wish to wait for funding, or if you are not eligible for NHS funding.
+You may wish to fund your own treatment if your CCG does not fund IVF, or if you do not wish to wait for funding, or if you are not eligible for NHS funding.